Bronze Age Barrow Cemetery

 OS Maps - Landranger 106 (Market Weighton), Explorer 293 (Kingston upon Hull & Beverley)

-One of the barrows of the Littlewood group - seen from the road
+One of the barrows of the Littlewood group - between the two hedgelines

 This cemetery was one that was partially excavated by Canon Greenwell, an antiquarian who is now respected as an early archaeologist, in 1876 and his results published as "Recent research in barrows in Yorkshire, Wiltshire, Berkshire etc" in Archaelogia 52 in 1890.
 Greenwell noted that there were about twenty barrows at that time and all were constructed using earth and clay with a 'very little chalk intermixed', his finds included food vessels, flint knives, a flint saw and an incense cup as well as cremations, burnt bones and skeletal remains.